Skip to main content

-What is Capital Appreciation?
+What is Capital Appreciation in Mutual Funds?

 Capital appreciation refers to the increase in the market value of an asset over time.
 This growth in value is the primary goal for investors, aiming to see their investments gain worth beyond the initial purchase price.
 Capital appreciation is crucial for various asset classes, including stocks, bonds, mutual funds, and real estate.